Tap to Call: 205.328.9200

 • adenocarcinoma

-If you were told that you have one of these diseases, you should not postpone contacting our law firm, as our primary area of practice is toxic exposure, and our attorneys will help you get the monetary compensation you are entitled to from the liable parties.
-We will file a toxic exposure claim on your behalf, which will be expedited so that you can benefit from the money you deserve as soon as possible.
+If you were told that you have one of these diseases, you should not postpone contacting our law firm, as our primary area of practice is occupational exposure involving PFAS, and our attorneys will help you get the monetary compensation you are entitled to from the liable parties.
+We will file a Jones Act or FELA claim on your behalf, which will be expedited so that you can benefit from the money you deserve as soon as possible.

 Our skilled legal team can help you file a toxic exposure claim

-Since 1990, we have been providing people whose health was affected by toxic exposure to recover the financial compensation they deserve from the liable parties and are ready to do the same for you.
-If you were stationed at one or multiple military bases where heavy contamination with PFAS is known to have occurred and developed bladder cancer, we may be able to file a toxic exposure claim on your behalf, which can result in the sum of money you are eligible for.
-Furthermore, if you are a veteran who meets the eligibility criteria, we will also file your claim with the VA to receive disability compensation.
+Since 1990, we have been providing people whose health was affected by occupational exposure to PFAS and other toxic substances the legal assistance they needed to recover the financial compensation they deserve from the liable parties, and we are ready to do the same for you.
+If you worked as a maritime worker or railroad employee and were exposed to PFAS or other hazardous chemicals in the workplace and developed bladder cancer, we may be able to file a Jones Act or FELA claim on your behalf, which can result in the sum of money you are eligible for.

 While the legal process is complex and tedious, it will require minimal involvement on your part, as we are aware that most of our clients are in great physical and emotional pain.
-Accordingly, you will only have to retrieve your military records and your medical records if you are a veteran and send these documents to our experienced attorneys so that they can have a starting point in reviewing your case.
-Family members have to provide our legal team with proof of their stay at the military base in question and their medical records.
+Accordingly, you will only have to retrieve your employment records and your medical records and send these documents to our experienced attorneys so that they can have a starting point in reviewing your case.
 Eventually, we may obtain a favorable outcome for your case if you choose to work with our resourceful legal team.